Glenahulla National School

 The Principal, if acting on the written delegated authority to suspend, will report all suspensions to the school Chairperson immediately and will also report to the Board of Management with the reasons for and the duration of each suspension.

-The Principal will report all suspensions to the National Educational Welfare Board (NEWB) in accordance with NEWB reporting guidelines (Education (Welfare) Act 2000, Section 21(4)(a))
+The Principal will report all suspensions to the National Educational Welfare Board (TUSLA) in accordance with TUSLA reporting guidelines (Education (Welfare) Act 2000, Section 21(4)(a))

 The Board of Management will review the use of suspension in the school at regular intervals to ensure that its use is consistent with school policies, that patterns of use are examined to identify factors that may be influencing behaviour in the school and to ensure that the use of suspension is appropriate and effective.